 - Metadata and tags

 Best WordPress SEO Plugins

-Did you know WordPress powers about 35% of all the websites on the internet?
-WordPress a simple web design and content management system that enables you to easily set up a website in a matter of hours.
+Did you know WordPress powers over 40% of all the websites on the internet?
+WordPress is a simple web design and content management system that enables you to easily set up a website in a matter of hours.

-If you are one of the millions of people using WordPress as your CMS, it’s important to know the importance of WordPress SEO plugins.
-There are many WordPress SEO plugins out there, with lots of features, to help you optimize a WordPress website for search engines.
+If you are one of the millions of people using WordPress as your CMS, you should understand the importance of WordPress SEO plugins.
+There are many WordPress SEO plugins with many features to help you optimize a WordPress website for search engines.

-Many businesses who use WordPress use the Yoast SEO plugin simply because it’s so popular.
-It is the most well-known SEO plugin because it offers both content improvement tips and website optimization tools.
+Many WordPress businesses use the Yoast SEO plugin simply because it’s so popular.
+It is the most well-known SEO plugin because it offers content improvement tips and website optimization tools.

-You can add SEO titles and score your content in real-time and the plugin will automatically create XML sitemaps for your site.
-If you want to add important Open Graph metadata for social media, you can add them directly through the plugin for any page you’re editing.
+You can add SEO titles and score your content in real-time, and the plugin will automatically create XML sitemaps for your site.
+If you want to add important Open Graph metadata for social media, you can add them directly through the plugin for any page you edit.

 All-in-One SEO Pack

 If you want more tools to improve your website, All-in-One SEO pack offers scoring and assessments for each page of content.
 It will grade your title, meta tags, open graph meta tags, XML sitemap, image sitemap, and much more.

 It’s a bit more affordable than Yoast SEO.
 However, it’s not as robust with all of the tools.
 Remember you only want to pick one SEO plugin for your site.